ChimeHQ/ChimeKit/README.md

 ## Documentation

 This is an area of active work.
 Right now, autocomplete is your friend 🥴.
+We're putting this out there extra-early to try to get some feedback and thoughts on API.

-But, don't be shy to reach out to us - we'll help!
+Please don't be shy to (reach out)[https://www.chimehq.com/contact] to us - we'll help!

 ### Non-UI Extension